SamuelTessaro/company-website/README.md

 Example site of a company that provides technology services with monthly or annual prices.

+## Site preview

+You can view the site: [here](https://samueltessaro.github.io/company-website/index.html).

 ## Built With

 * HTML and CSS.